 In general, all batteries in all forms of transportation (ground, air, or ocean) must be packaged in a safe and responsible manner.
 Regulatory concerns from all agencies for safe packaging require that batteries be packaged in a manner that prevents short circuits and be contained in "strong outer packaging" that prevents spillage of contents.
-All original packaging for Energizer lithium batteries are compliant with these regulatory concerns.
+All original packaging for Energizer alkaline batteries has been designed to be compliant with these regulatory concerns.